aritra404/Safety_app-main/README.md

 ## 💬 Chat Functionality (CometChat Integration)

-SafeGuard uses the **CometChat UI Kit** to enable real-time communication with guardians.
+SafetyApp uses the **CometChat UI Kit** to enable real-time communication with guardians.
 This allows users to:

 - Text guardians directly from the app
 - Send messages immediately after an alert